Gluten Free Carrot Cake

 Fluffy Gluten-Free Carrot Cake with Cream Cheese Frosting

-- Oil instead of butter.
+• Perfectly moist.
 Prepare to be amazed at how one cake can be so unbelievably fluffy yet so mouthwateringly moist at the same time.
-There’s just enough oil to make the crumb airy and tender, without being actually oily.
+The trick it to use oil instead of butter to make the crumb airy and tender.

-- Healthier.
-This recipe cuts some of the oil with applesauce for a healthy carrot cake that’s still ultra-moist and tender.
+• But not actually oily.
+This recipe uses just enough oil, even cutting some of the oil with applesauce for a carrot cake that’s still ultra-moist with the texture you love!

 What You’ll Need

 Below we’ll have a quick look at the ingredients you’ll need to make the best homemade carrot cake.
-The full recipe details are available further on in the recipe card.
+The full amounts and recipe details are available further on in the recipe card.

 What Does Applesauce Do in Baking?